HEY GAME OF THRONES GEEKS, EVER WONDERED HOW JASON MOMOA GOT SO RIPPED TO PLAY KHAL DROGO IN GAME OF THRONES AND CONAN THE BARBARIAN?

 The exercises will consist of mainly big compound exercises.
 These are exercises that involve multiple joints of your body and therefore more muscle mass.
 Remember: More muscle mass recruited= More metabolic demand= More calories burned.
 Additionally, more muscle mass recruited= More muscle-cell damage (micro tears) and potential for subsequent muscle rebuilding.

 The extremely high volume of sets, lactate build up and endurance requirement is quite a adaptive challenge for your muscles if you haven’t tried a workout like this before so be warned!
-Do not be alarmed if you have to start with less than 60% your 1RM at first to complete all the reps.
+Do not be alarmed if you have to start with less than 60% or even 50% of your 1RM at first to complete all the reps.
 I have given advice on how to progress the program as you improve.

 The programs are based around a Lowerbody and Upperbody split and you should aim to perform each session twice a week for 4 to 6 weeks.
 Your week may look like this: